-Guildford resident parking
+Guildford resident and visitor parking

 Between certain hours, only permit holders can park in the resident permit only spaces.

 Signs in the streets where this system is in operation will state these times, which are known as 'controlled hours'.

 This means that most of the on-street parking is controlled during the hours 8.30am to 6pm, Monday to Saturday, including public/bank holidays.
 However, in Dene Road, Denmark Road, Eastgate Gardens, Bury Fields, Millmead Terrace, Lawn Road and Bury Street the charging hours are 8.30am to 9pm seven days a week.
 There are also a number of bays where you may park without a permit for 2 or 4 hours (depending on the zone).
 In the inner town centre, there are three types of bays:

 Pay-and-display only bays.

 Permit-holder only bays.

 Who can apply for a resident parking permit?

 - Households with no off-street parking facilities can buy up to two resident parking permits each year.

 - Households with one off-street space (for example, a garage or a driveway) and two vehicles at the property can buy one resident parking permit each year.